VUEngine/VUEngine-Studio-Documentation/user-guide/building.md

 - Via the respective status bar entry (see screenshot above)
 - Via the `Build: Set Build Mode` command
 - Via the menu: **Build > Set Build Mode**
-- Via the Touch Bar (MacBook Pro devices only)
+- Via the Touch Bar (MacBook Pro only)
 - By changing the respective setting:

 ```json